neurodebian/neurodebian/sphinx/index.rst

   <a href="http://neuro.debian.net/debian/vm/">NeuroDebian images</a>
   </div>

-2. Once downloaded, import this image into your VirtualBox_ installation.
+2. Import this image into VirtualBox_.
 If you do not have VirtualBox_ installed yet, visit the `VirtualBox download page
-   <http://www.virtualbox.org/wiki/Downloads>`_ that provides installers for
+   <http://www.virtualbox.org/wiki/Downloads>`_ and get an installer for your
-   Windows, Linux, Mac and Solaris.
+   system (installers for Windows, Linux, Mac and Solaris are available).

-3. Please read :ref:`the detailed instructions on setting up the virtual appliance <chap_vm>` to complete the configuration of your NeuroDebian environment.
+3. Finish the configuration by following :ref:`the instructions on setting up the virtual appliance <chap_vm>`.

+You are ready to go -- enjoy NeuroDebian!

 .. note::